meyash/jekyll_master/readme.md

 * for 1st run only -- bundle exec jekyll serve
 * otherwise -- jekyll serve

 ## frontmatter
 * it is the info about our blogpost -- i.e main info
 * write either in yaml or json
 * changing "category" can change url of post
 * we can create our own variables as well

+## more styling
+* we can create files in html instead of md directly

 ## organising
 * make sub directories to organise